gulpjs/gulp-cli/README.md

     <tr>
       <td>--cwd [path]</td>
       <td></td>
       <td>Manually set the CWD.
-The search for the gulpfile, as well as the relativity of all requires (including the `--require` flag) will be from here.</td>
+The search for the gulpfile, as well as the relativity of all preloads (with the `--preload` flag) will be from here.</td>
     </tr>
     <tr>
       <td>--verify [path (optional)]</td>